marius00/GrimDamage/GrimDamage/Readme.txt

 * What killed me? (area / line graphs?)
 * My damage (aoe/total and single-target)
 * Comparison between players in MP ?

+Rant:
+Could these be useful?
+^bRacial Bonus Damage:  (0.000000) criticalStrike = 1.000000

+What about these?
+Is dodge useful?
+Dodge doesn't contain a damage rating, but maybe some builds depends on it? (??)
+2017-09-05 20:39:43,654 [9] DEBUG GrimDamage.GD.Processors.MessageProcessorCore Unrecognized log:     PTH Missed Hit
+2017-09-05 20:39:43,654 [9] DEBUG GrimDamage.GD.Processors.MessageProcessorCore Unrecognized log:     ^Attacker Missed Attack

+What about this?
+It does not show which debuff, but we know "some debuff" has been applied: combatType = Debuff Attack